haohao0110/Portfolio/README.md

 # Howard's GitHub Portfolio

-Welcome to my personal GitHub portfolio, where I showcase my work in three key areas: Prompt Engineering, Machine Learning, and Data Analytics.
+Welcome to my personal GitHub portfolio, where I showcase my work in four key areas: Prompt Engineering, Machine Learning, Data Analytics, and Data Visualization.

 ## 🚀 Prompt Engineering
 Exploring the art of crafting effective prompts for AI models, including use cases in natural language processing and generative AI applications.